Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Model Identifiability with Multiple Operators

 \subsection{Uniqueness of Low-Dimensional Models}

 Most models appearing in signal processing and machine learning are assumed to be approximately low-dimensional, with a dimension $k$ which is much lower than the ambient dimension $n$.
-For example, the low-dimensional property is fundamental to obtain stable reconstructions in ill-posed problems with $m<n$~\cite{bourrier2014fundamental}.
-In the rest of paper, we impose the following assumption on the model: \begin{enumerate} \item[\textbf{A1}] The signal set $\signalset$ is either \begin{enumerate} \item A bounded set with box-counting dimension $k$. \item An unbounded conic set whose intersection with the unit sphere has box-counting dimension $k-1$. \end{enumerate} \end{enumerate} This assumption has been widely adopted in the inverse problems literature, as it is necessary to guarantee signal recovery.
-Our definition of dimension covers most models used in practice, such as union of subspaces (simple subspace models, convolutional sparse coding models, $k$-sparse models), low-rank matrices and compact manifolds.
+As discussed in~\Cref{subsec:CS preliminary}, the low-dimensional property is fundamental to obtain stable reconstructions in ill-posed problems with $m<n$.
+In the rest of paper, we impose the following assumption on the \JT{class of signal models}: \begin{enumerate} \item[\textbf{A1}] The signal set $\signalset$ is either \begin{enumerate} \item A bounded set with box-counting dimension $k$. \item An unbounded conic set whose intersection with the unit sphere has box-counting dimension $k-1$. \end{enumerate} \end{enumerate} This assumption has been widely adopted in the inverse problems literature, as it is necessary to guarantee signal recovery.
+Our definition of dimension covers most models used in practice, such as \JT{single subspace models (principal component analysis),} union of subspaces (convolutional sparse coding models, $k$-sparse models), low-rank matrices and compact manifolds. \JT{It also covers signal sets that are well described by a deep generative model (e.g., a variational autoencoder or a generative adversarial network), whose box-counting dimension is given by the dimension of the latent space. \Cref{fig: boxdim examples} shows two examples of common signal sets with small box-counting dimension.
+In real-world problems, we might not know the box-counting dimension of the dataset a priori.
+Nonetheless, there exist a range of algorithms that compute the box-counting dimension of real datasets~\citep{hein2005intrinsic} which can be applied on measurement data alone\footnote{\JT{If $A$ is one-to-one when restricted to $\signalset$ (which happens for almost every $A$ with $m>2k$ measurements, as explained in~\Cref{subsec:CS preliminary}), the box-counting dimension of the measurement data equals the box-counting dimension of the underlying signal set.}}.}